 This course provides an introduction to excavation and earthmoving defined in terms of equipment used, specifications that govern, methods of operation and determination of production rates.
 Soil types, classifications and construction characteristics are introduced for the purpose of selecting equipment.
 Additionally, the course provides an introduction to the terminology and practices as related to culvert and drainage installation for highway projects.

-For registration approval and other information, please contact the Department at 604-431-4969 FIRST.
-Students may register at anytime throughout the year and have a maximum of 52 weeks from the date of registration to complete the course.
+For registration approval, please contact the Department at 604-431-4969.
+Students may register at any time throughout the year and have a maximum of 52 weeks from the date of registration to complete the course.

 Important course information will be sent to you immediately after registering.

 Check your myBCIT email account to access this

 Upon successful completion, the student will be able to: